JeanArce/cross-course-Rainydays-CA-DESIGN-1/README.md

 .commit and push a code
 .from Netlify, import an existing project to run from a Git repository .deploy a site
-.click
+.click the link

 ## resources

-.Figma pictures+logo and icon
+.Figma- pictures + logo and icon

-.Linkedin documentation and activities
+.Linkedin- documentation and activities

 .MDN -https://developer.mozilla.org/